apache/superset/docs/installation.rst

 See also `CONTRIBUTING.md#building <https://github.com/apache/incubator-superset/blob/master/CONTRIBUTING.md#building>`_,
 for alternative way of serving the frontend.

-It is also possible to run Superset in non-development mode: in the `docker-compose.yml` file remove the volumes needed for development and change the variable `SUPERSET_ENV` to `production`.
+It is currently not recommended to run docker-compose in production.

 If you are attempting to build on a Mac and it exits with 137 you need to increase your docker resources.
 OSX instructions: https://docs.docker.com/docker-for-mac/#advanced (Search for memory)

 Or if you're curious and want to install superset from bottom up, then go ahead.

-See also `contrib/docker/README.md <https://github.com/apache/incubator-superset/blob/master/contrib/docker/README.md>`_
+See also `docker/README.md <https://github.com/apache/incubator-superset/blob/master/docker/README.md>`_

 OS dependencies
 ---------------